Ag0s/ScapRoxy/README.md

 Attack modes:
 1 - Fragmented
-2 - Fragmented and mixed (in development)'
+2 - Fragmented and mixed (in development)